LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 >**Note**: As a Generative AI solution, GPT-4 Turbo with Vision is not deterministic.
 So, you may get slightly different descriptions of the same image if it's analysed several times, which is expected.

 ## Part 3: Web app - Developer Guide
-1. This Web app is based on Streamlit, an open source Python framework and doesn't require explicit setup of a Web service or programming in any other languages.
+1. This Web app is based on Streamlit, an open source Python framework, and doesn't require an explicit setup of a Web service or programming in any other languages.
-2. **image_paths** dictionary contains button names for mock Web cams and associated JPEG images of the shop shelves.
-If you want to use your own images, just update relevant references.
+2. The **image_paths** dictionary contains button names for simulated Web cams and associated JPEG images of the shop shelves.
+If you want to use your own images, just update the relevant references.
 ``` Python
 image_paths = {
     "Web cam # 1": "images/GPT4V_OutOfStock_Image1.jpg",